If you're like me, you'll usually have a lot of buffers open in emacs. To

 (setq smex-save-file "~/.emacs.d/smex.save") ;; keep my ~/ clean (require 'smex) (smex-initialize) (global-set-key (kbd "M-X") 'smex)

-As you can see, I have set the keybinding to M-X
+As you can see, I have set the keybinding to M-X, that is (for most people)

-; of course you could override the normal M-x
+Alt-Shift-x; of course you could override the normal M-x

-), but usually the normal
+('execute-extended-command', note the small x), but usually the normal

 completion is fine.

-serves a niche use-case, but I still use it a couple of
+Admittedly, smex serves a niche use-case, but I still use it a couple of

 times a day.

-[ Note that packages like icicles
+[ Note that packages like icicles and anything can do similar things; they

 do much more as well, and I haven't had the chance to play with those in

-detail, so for the time being I stay with smex
+detail, so for the time being I stay with smex. ]